We all need balance in our lives. Literally. But having good balance is more complex than you may realize.

 It involves the integration of various sensory and motor systems, including: vision (to perceive direction and motion), the vestibular system in the inner ear (which monitors motion and provides orientation clues, such as which way is up) and what’s called “proprioception” (the ability to sense where your body is in space).
 To stay steady, you also need good muscle strength and reaction time.

 If any of these systems are not functioning properly, you can lose your balance even while just walking or standing up.
-In fact, about one in three people over 65 (not living in nursing homes) fall at least once a year—and 10 to 15 percent of these falls result in serious injury, according to a 2008 Australian paper.
+In fact, about one in three people over age 65 (not living in nursing homes) fall at least once a year—and 10 to 15 percent of these falls result in serious injury, according to a 2008 Australian paper.
+Falls, of course, are a major cause of fractures, which increase as people get older.

 Older people often have poor balance due to loss of muscle strength and joint flexibility, as well as reduced vision and reaction time.
 And the risk of inner ear dysfunction, which can throw you off balance, increases with age.